European Court of Auditors: President

 The members then elect one of their members as the President of the ECA for a renewable three-year term.
 The election takes place by a secret ballot of those members who applied for the presidency.
 The duties of the President (which may be delegated) are to convene and chair the meetings of the ECA, ensuring that decisions are implemented and the departments (and other activities) are soundly managed.
 The President also represents the institution and appoints a representative for it in contentious proceedings.

-The current President is Tony Murphy (from Ireland) who took office on October 1st, 2022.
+The current President is Tony Murphy (from Ireland) who took office on October 1, 2022.
 He succeeded Klaus-Heiner Lehne (Germany), elected in 2016.
-Previous presidents have been Vítor Manuel da Silva Caldeira (of Portugal), elected in 2007.
-Sir Norman Price (1977, United Kingdom), Michael Murphy (1977, Ireland), Pierre Lelong (1981, France), Marcel Mart (1984, Luxembourg), Aldo Angioi (1990, Italy), André Middelhoek (1992, Netherlands), Bernhard Friedmann (1996, Germany), Jan O. Karlsson (1999, Sweden), Juan Manuel Fabra Vallés † (2002, Spain) and Hubert Weber (2006, Austria).
+The previous presidents were Sir Norman Price (elected in 1977, United Kingdom), Michael Murphy (1977, Ireland), Pierre Lelong (1981, France), Marcel Mart (1984, Luxembourg), Aldo Angioi (1990, Italy), André Middelhoek (1992, Netherlands), Bernhard Friedmann (1996, Germany), Jan O. Karlsson (1999, Sweden), Juan Manuel Fabra Vallés † (2002, Spain), Hubert Weber (2006, Austria), and Vítor Manuel da Silva Caldeira (2007, Portugal).

+Members

+List of members of the European Court of Auditors as of 22 May 2025:

 Secretary-general

 The Secretary-General is the ECA's most senior member of staff.
-Appointed for a renewable term of 6 years, he is responsible for the management of the ECA's staff and for the administration of the ECA.
+Appointed for a renewable term of six years, he is responsible for the management of the ECA's staff and for the administration of the ECA.
 In addition, the Secretary-General is responsible for the budget, translation, training and information technology.